Brophy

 Brophy is an Irish surname of ancient origin, which is derived from the Irish "Uí Bhróithe" or "Ó Bróithe" septs that were located mostly around Ballybrophy, Laois, and in counties Carlow and Kilkenny.
+It is among Europe’s earliest true hereditary surnames, traceable to a 9th-century Ossorian ancestor and still geographically rooted in the same region more than a millennium later.

-The family has been prominent in the history of Ireland for nearly 1000 years and has included petty kings (Rí), clerics, soldiers, and writers.
-The family was first mentioned in the late 11th century, but as a member of the Dál Birn dynasty, its semi-legendary genealogy stretches back to AD 200 according to the Bodleian Library, MS Rawlinson B 502.
-As such, it remains one of Ireland's oldest extant pre-Norman Conquest noble families.
+The Brophy family has played a prominent role in Irish history for over a thousand years, producing petty kings (Rí), clerics, soldiers, and writers.
+The name is first attested in the late 11th century, yet, as members of the Dál Birn dynasty, the family’s semi-legendary genealogy is said to reach back to around AD 200, according to Bodleian Library, MS Rawlinson B 502.

+As such, it remains one of Ireland's oldest extant pre-Norman Conquest noble families, being related to the kings of Osraige and the Fitzpatrick dynasty as represented by the Earl of Upper Ossory, Baron Upper Ossory, and Baron Castletown.